 After being first treated for chronic lymphocytic leukemia (CLL)/ small lymphocytic lymphoma(SLL), a majority of patients have a favorable response.
 Some have what is called a complete remission (CR) and others have a partial remission (PR).
 The standards for defining a CR or a PR are not totally clear, and are liable to subjective interpretation.
 No matter what the level of success of the initial treatment is, it is important for a person to attend routine follow up examinations.
 These visits enable the treating physician to monitor the level to which the may or may not be progressing.
 Of course, the length of time or duration of a response to therapy, the remission, can vary widely.
-In the interim the patient is generally placed back on "watch and wait."
-Most hematologists will request follow up approximately every three months; some more, some less.
+In the interim the patient is generally placed back on "active surveillance" (also known as 'watchful waiting') Most hematologists will request follow up approximately every three months; some more, some less.
 If the disease is indolent (slow-growing) as much as a year can pass between visits.
 The re-visit will definitely include blood tests, a physical exam for swollen lymph nodes (lymphadenopathy) and enlarged liver and spleen.
 On occasion a scan may be requested.
 A computer tomography (CT) scan is most often used, although there is some radiation connected with it.
 An MRI (magnetic resonance imaging) scan can be used, but physicians claim less information can be obtained with this type of scan.
 These days the most popular is a combination PET (positron emission)/CT scan, which sometimes carries less radiation than a full CT scan, and is believed to be the most informative in identifying what is happening in the patient's body.

 The persistence of obvious CLL/SLL following treatment is known as refractory (a cancer that is resistant to treatment) disease.
 In other words, the patient has shown to be "refractory" to the particular treatment just completed.
 A relapse is a more general term, meaning the return of the disease after some time.
 From a treatment perspective the difference between refractory disease and relapse is that refractory disease prompts the immediate consideration of a more aggressive treatment approach, while detection of relapse does not always mean that treatment is needed immediately.
 Also, in the event of a relapse, the doctor may try the original treatment a second time.
 A period of observation is usually advisable when disease has relapsed.
 Eventually, more of the same, another, or a more aggressive treatment may be required.
 A patient may wish to consider several factors with their physician such, as the level of relapse, the rate at which sick cells are increasing and the presence of symptoms, before deciding on a second line treatment strategy.